 Dhound undergoes black box penetration testing, conducted by an independent, third-party agency, on an annual basis.
 For black box testing, Dhound provides the agency with an isolated clone of a test client Dhound instance and a high-level diagram of application architecture.

-Dhound has installed the intrusion detection system dhound.io on each server that allows to detect and react on a security events and incidents in real time.
+Dhound has installed the intrusion detection system dhound.io on each asset that allows to detect and react on a security events and incidents in real time.

 Dhound is configured in High-availability model and uses properly-provisioned, redundant servers (e.g., multiple load balancers, web servers, replica databases) in the case of failure.
 As part of regular maintenance, servers are taken out of operation without impacting availability.